 Is Parvo Contagious for Humans or Other Pets?

-Parvovirus is highly contagious.
+Parvovirus is highly contagious amongst dogs.
 Dogs diagnosed with parvo should be isolated from other animals and their environments thoroughly disinfected.
 A 1:20 dilution of bleach will inactivate the parvovirus after 10 minutes of contact; however, all organic material must be removed first so that the bleach reaches the virus.
 Talk to your veterinarian about the best way to disinfect your home.
 Luckily, parvovirus cannot be spread to humans or other common non-canine pets.

 What Is the Cost of Treating Parvo?